Baqend/guide/src/gettingstarted.md

 </li>
 <li>
 ###Download Boilerplate Web Project
-We'll start with [this empty HTML5 Bootstrap project](http://www.initializr.com/builder?boot-hero&html5shiv&simplehtmltag&izr-emptyscript&boot-css&boot-scripts).
+We'll start with [this empty HTML5 Bootstrap project](http://www.initializr.com/builder?boot-hero&html5shiv&simplehtmltag&izr-emptyscript&boot-css) (or <a href="http://www.initializr.com" target="_blank">configure a custom one</a>).
 Unzip it, to get the following folder structure:
 <pre>
 **index.html**          <-- here we will put some HTML to accept input data js